-1. Client Assessment and Engagement - This is defined as a fundamental Project business practice.
+- 1. Client Assessment and Engagement This is defined as a fundamental Project business practice.
 This activity should be conducted prior to the onset of service delivery.
-A client assessment requires an interview to be completed between the prospective MBE client and a MBDA Business Project employee or representative to obtain specific information about the status of the client's business and potential technical assistance or development needs.
-Once the assessment has been conducted, the MBDA Business Project will execute a client engagement form (i.e., a written service agreement) between the client and business Project director) with each client that specifies services to be provided.
+A client assessment requires an interview to be completed between the prospective MBE client and the Project employee or representative.
+The Project will ensure that a written agreement (i.e., signed Client Engagement Form) is executed with each client that specifies services to be provided.
 This engagement form must outline services individually tailored to the specific needs of each client and include a course of action for assisting the client in reaching its strategic goals.
-A completed form should contain the following elements:

-- 2. Intake Background and contact information on the client, such as: - Client capability - Determination of client service needs - Development of a tailored Service Plan; and, - Identification of strategic resources and referrals, used in conjunction with MBDA Business Project direct assistance.
+A completed form should contain the following elements: - 2.
+Intake Background and contact information on the client, such as: - Client capability; - Determination of client service needs; - Development of a tailored Service Plan; and - Identification of strategic resources and referrals, used in conjunction with the Project direct assistance.